abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 from ExpanderPi import ADC
 ```

-Next you must initialise the ADC object:
+Next, you must initialise the ADC object:

 ```
 adc = ADC()